chef-boneyard/chef-web-docs-2016/includes_dsl_handler/includes_dsl_handler_event_types.rst

    * - ``:library_file_loaded``
      - The |chef client| has loaded the named library file.
    * - ``:library_file_load_failed``
-     - The |chef client| is unable to load the named library file.
+     - The |chef client| was unable to load the named library file.
    * - ``:library_load_complete``
      - The |chef client| has finished loading library files.
    * - ``:lwrp_load_start``